Insurance Information

 Some, but not all, mental health expenses will be covered by your insurance plan.
 Mental health care can be expensive and not all doctors or clinics offer these services.
 If you are feeling suicidal, we suggest you contact one of the following organizations:

 We generally recommend that you visit a doctor’s office or urgent care clinic for treatment.
-You will likely have to a shorter wait time, and urgent care clinics tend to be much less expensive than hospital emergency rooms.
+You will likely have a shorter wait time, and urgent care clinics tend to be much less expensive than hospital emergency rooms.
 Generally, you should ONLY visit a hospital emergency room if you are experiencing a serious injury or a life-threatening illness.

 Most likely you and your dependents are not subject to ACA requirements.
 For more information, please read this blog post.